amtsha09/Political-Social-Network/README.md

 ### Instructions to copy the environment to run the program without any dependency issue.

-I have made a conda environment for this challenge and have saved that in "politicalsocialnetwork.yml"
+I have made a conda environment for this program and have saved that in "politicalsocialnetwork.yml"

-For performing and running all these files its a better choice to activate this environment in which these have been written and executed.
+For performing and running all these files it is a better choice to activate this environment in which these have been written and executed.

 Follow these steps to activate this environment:
 	"conda env create -f politicalsocialnetwork.yml"